$40 Off New Client Exam with a Doctor…Book an Appointment Today. (mention this promo at time of visit to redeem)

 After graduating from University of Pennsylvania School of Veterinary Medicine in 1989, Dr. Stafford worked in diverse settings, from rural Idaho to downtown Chicago.
 Drawn to Montana by the abundant outdoor activities, the straight talking natives and the wholesome quality of life, she and her husband moved to Bozeman in 1997.

 Dr. Stafford is devoted to promoting the powerful human-animal bond and the special relationship that exists between people and their pets.
-Her professional interests include internal medicine, soft tissue surgery, dentistry and senior wellness care and she has more than twenty years of clinical experience.
+Her professional interests include internal medicine, soft tissue surgery, dentistry and senior wellness care and she has more than thirty years of experience.

 years.
 In 2013 she began a one-year specialty internship at the